Raptor007/BTTT/ReadMe.txt

 * Reactive/Reflective/Hardened Armor are not implemented.
 * Stealth Armor System cannot be turned off (but does disable when ECM is damaged).
 * Streak passing through any Angel ECM (not just target's) should roll on cluster table.
+* Bloodhound Active Probe should be immune to ECM, unless it is Angel ECM.
+* Active Probe bonus through trees should be an optional rule.
+[BattleMech Manual p.110]
 * Anti-Missile System firing arc should probably rotate with torso twist.
 * Caseless AC rolling 2 should jam and crit itself; instead it explodes.
 * Hyper-velocity AC rolling 2 should destroy all of its crit slots.